 Most local running stores sponsor free weekly group runs at various experience and pace levels.
 Just be sure to ask questions about route, pacing, and leaders before you head out for your first workout – you don’t want to get left behind.
 If you can find one that has track workouts, this is a great option.
 You can run with the power of the group and still go at your own pace.

-Meetup.com is an another awesome site to find local running clubs (and it’s free!).
+Meetup.com is another awesome site to find local running clubs (and it’s free!).
 I did a quick search for running groups within 10 miles of my hometown and found 7 right away.
 Of course, if you can’t find one that meets your needs, Meetup is also a great way to start your own running club (although there is a fee involved if you are the group organizer).

 If you’re training for a big race, many of the larger running events sponsor group training events for those that are registered.
 They’ll help you train for the big day and you might even find that you end up making some permanent running friends to run with after the race is over.

-Jeff Galloway, creator of the Run-Walk-Run training method, also sponsors running groups around the US and Canada.
+Jeff Galloway, the creator of the Run-Walk-Run training method, also sponsors running groups around the US and Canada.
 These groups are designed for runners of absolutely all levels and generally have a more formal structure and leadership style than local clubs.
 There are fees involved, but, in return, you get access to a lot of great running knowledge.